tu-vu/Movies-Review/README.md

 ##### Create a .env file in project folder
 ##### Replace the following values with yours in .env file
 * `FLASK_APP` = Entry point of the application(should be 'wsgi.py')
-* `FLASK_ENV` = Enable/Disable development omde by setting it to development/production
+* `FLASK_ENV` = Enable/Disable development mode by setting it to development/production
 * `SECRET_KEY` = Randomly generated string of characters used to encrypt your app's data.'
 * `DATABASE_URL`: URI of a SQL database
 * `API_KEY`: The API key can be accquired via [TMDB](https://developers.themoviedb.org/3/getting-started/introduction)